 Other products that fulfill your cat’s instinctual need to hunt are treat balls – that you can actually fill up with your cat’s kibble – like the SlimCat by PetSafe.

 Your smarty cat may also enjoy solving puzzles for treats.
-Try these by Nina Ottoson.
+Try this puzzle by Nina Ottoson.
 Start with an easy-to-solve puzzle and your cat will figure it out and work up to the more challenging puzzles in no time!

 There are several feeding mats available for cats that help them both hunt and forage their food.
 Snuffle Mats are usually marketed for dogs, but it’s really an easy way to slow down your cat as he must rummage through the mat to find his kibble.